jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `automate edit add-codetemplate "<file-path>"`

-> This command registers a "Code Template" on the `AcmeAPI` pattern, which will be automatically name like `CodeTemplate1`, which contains all the code from the file at the specified relative `<file-path>`
+> This command registers a "Code Template" on the `AcmeAPI` pattern, which will be automatically named like `CodeTemplate1`, which contains all the code from the file at the specified relative `<file-path>`

-For this codebase, this will be four similar commands:
+For this codebase, we will need four similar commands:

 * `automate edit add-codetemplate "backend/controllers/BookingController.cs"`
 * `automate edit add-codetemplate "backend/services/BookingService.cs"`
 * `automate edit add-codetemplate "backend/controllers/IBookingService.cs"`
 * `automate edit add-codetemplate "backend/data/Bookings.cs"`

-> This means now that conceptually, the pattern called `AcmeAPI` has a root element (called `AcmeAPI`) with four code templates called `CodeTemplate1` `CodeTemplate2`, `CodeTemplate3` and `CodeTemplate4`.
+> This means now that conceptually, the pattern called `AcmeAPI` has a root element (called `AcmeAPI`) with four code templates called `CodeTemplate1` `CodeTemplate2`, `CodeTemplate3` and `CodeTemplate4`, each containing code that we will later templatise for our pattern.

 So far, we don't have much, just a new pattern called `AcmeAPI`, and four code templates.